-Not only is providing equal access a way to ensure you don’t discriminate, it’s also the law – or should we say laws.
+Not only is providing equal access a moral obligation, it’s the law.

-It can be confusing and even overwhelming to determine whether or not your organization is covered by some or all of the laws that govern web accessibility, as well as what is required by each one, and how you can ensure you’re in compliance with the law.
+It can be confusing and even overwhelming to determine whether your organization is covered by some or all of the laws that govern web accessibility, as well as what is required by each one, and how you can ensure you’re in compliance with the law.
 The best place to start is WCAG.

-If you aim for the most universally accepted standard of web accessibility, the Web Content Accessibility Guidelines (WCAG) 2.0, you can be sure you’re providing the best, most barrier-free experience possible to the disability community.
+If you aim for the most universally accepted technical requirements for website accessibility compliance, the Web Content Accessibility Guidelines (WCAG) 2.0, Level AA, you can be sure you’re providing the best, most barrier-free experience possible.
 The World Wide Web Consortium (W3C)’s Web Accessibility Initiative led to the development of WCAG and subsequent updates, including the most recent WCAG 2.1.
 Feel free to leverage our latest WCAG Checklist to be confident that you’re in compliance.

-The Rehabilitation Act, which in Section 504 requires all federal government-funded programs and activities to be accessible.
-Section 508 requires all electronic and information technology in these programs to be accessible.
+Section 504 requires all federal government-funded programs and activities to be accessible.
+Section 508 requires all electronic and information and communication technology (ICT) in these programs to be accessible.
 In January of 2017, the Section 508 standards for ICT accessibility were updated to align with WCAG 2.0, Level AA.

-The Accessibility for Ontarians with Disabilities Act (AODA),2 which requires Ontario websites and web content to conform to the standards of WCAG 2.0.
+The Accessibility for Ontarians with Disabilities Act (AODA) requires Ontario websites and web content to conform to the standards of WCAG 2.0.

 How can you ensure that your website is in compliance with accessibility requirements?

 There are a few steps you can take.
-If you believe you’re already in compliance, then you might test your website out with an web accessibility evaluation tool, also called a validator.
+If you believe you’re already in compliance, then you might test your website out with a validator or checker.

-A WCAG validator is an automatic website compliance testing tool, so when you plug in your URL, you’ll receive an instant report back.
+A WCAG validator is an automatic website compliance testing tool, so when you enter your URL, you’ll receive an instant report.
 These kinds of web accessibility checkers provide guidance – they’ll give you a fair idea of how well you’re doing – but because they’re automated and not necessarily thorough, they should be considered a baseline as you approach accessibility.
 They may miss accessibility gaps – and, on the other hand, are known to report problems that aren’t there.

-They’re also not a repair service, so if a validator does identify barriers on your website, you will need to find a way to remediate them – and maintain your site going forward.
+They’re also not a repair service, so if a checker does identify barriers on your website, you will need to find a way to remediate them – and maintain your accessibility going forward.

-The next step, then, is to turn to a qualified, experienced accessibility consultant.
-It’s imperative to seek out a firm that has expertise in web accessibility compliance and a proven track record.
+The next step, is to turn to a qualified, experienced web accessibility partner.
+It’s imperative to seek out a firm that has expertise in website accessibility compliance and a proven track record.

-Those who are brand-new to web accessibility are sometimes concerned it might hamper the quality of their website.
+Those who are new to website accessibility compliance are sometimes concerned it might hamper the quality of their website.
 If they strive to meet all the guidelines, won’t their website’s function and creative flair suffer as a result?
-It isn’t true.
+This just isn’t true.